Skip to main content

 Bagging up animal crackers

 Although I have been admitting to shame, I also admit that I thanked her for her efforts; nobody likes an ingrate.
 It didn't sink in that what she did was a labor of love.
 After all, she could have told me to get to it and bag up my own stuff.
-Today, I cleared off a space on the table and did just that — thinking about how she did that out of love.
+Today, I cleared off a space on the table and did just that — thinking about how she did it out of love.

 Grief includes confusion.
 I also wonder if some of my guilt was handed to me by Satan, the Father of Lies.